 Get yourself a phone with super-fast charging abilities

 Nowadays most new smartphones have a really good battery life and charge faster than ever before.
 But that doesn’t mean they’re all created equal.
 A number of Android phones on the market at the moment boast special charging powers that might be the result of some magical witchcraft.
-For example, the HTC 10, Google Pixel and LG G6 all come with faster charging tech built-in, so when you charge up every second really counts.
+For example, the HTC 10 and LG G6 both come with faster charging tech built-in, so when you charge up every second really counts.

 And the new Samsung Galaxy S8 is kitted out with fast-charging capabilities, too (like its predecessor, the S7).
 Just enable it by going to Settings > Device maintenance > Battery > Advanced settings before toggling on Fast cable charging.
 Top tip?
 If you really need it to charge in a hurry, don’t use your phone while you’re charging.
 It works best when the display is switched off.